Town hall addresses rural fire protection

-Commissioner Cheryl Williams told attendees at a town hall meeting the fire district covering those residents would be assigned to another fire department, which could then request mutual aid from other departments.
+Commissioner Cheryl Williams told a town hall meeting the fire district covering those residents would be assigned to another fire department, which could then request mutual aid from other departments, even if response time becomes longer.

-Other options could include re-establishment of the Branch Fire Department – now Princeton Station No. 4 — or creation of an Emergency Services District (ESD) that would first be approved by rural voters.
+Other options could include re-establishment of the Branch Fire Department— now Princeton Station No. 4 —or creation of an Emergency Services District (ESD).

 More than 100 concerned citizens packed the town hall held Tuesday, June 3, at Cowboy Church of Collin County.